Scotland centre Redpath signs extension with Bath

-Cameron Redpath: Scotland centre agrees new deal to stay at Bath
+Cameron Redpath: Scotland centre agrees new Bath deal

 Last updated on .From the section Rugby Union